 By the late 1800s visitors were making an annual pilgrimage through the canyons to camp at Laguna Beach each summer.
-By the time painter Norman St. Clair visited from San Francisco in 1903, Laguna Beach already had become a popular tourist destination with a hotel: the Hotel Laguna.
+By the time painter Norman St. Clair visited from San Francisco in 1903, Laguna Beach already had become a popular tourist destination for artists with a hotel: the Hotel Laguna.

 Like tourists of any era, St. Clair returned home with glowing reports and landscape paintings that led his artist friends to follow him south.
 It wasn't long before Plein Air artists like William Wendt and California marine artist Frank Cuprien moved to Laguna Beach.
 Within a few years, Laguna Beach had a permanent population of about 300 people - half of whom were artists.

 In 1918, artist Edgar Payne opened an art gallery that later became the Laguna Art Museum, one of the first art museums in the state.
 Today, they are celebrating 100 years in our community.

 The early Depression years weren't kind to the art community, and in 1932 the Festival of Arts staged its first show in the downtown area, hoping to draw some additional business to town after the Los Angeles Olympic Games.
 Artist and vaudevillian Lolita Perine added ‘living pictures' to the festival, launching the tradition of Pageant of the Masters.